Married Filing Separately? Does it Make Sense for my Spouse and I?

 There are also numerous penalties associated with choosing married filing separately.

-- You cannot take several credits including: Earned Income Credit, Adoption Credit, Credit for Child and Dependent care in most cases, or any education credits or deductions.
+- You cannot take several credits including: Earned Income Tax Credit, Adoption Credit, Credit for Child and Dependent care in most cases, or any education tax credits and deductions.

-So with all these penalties, why would someone choose to file as MFS?
+So with all these penalties, why would someone choose to file as Married Filing Separately?
 Here are some reasons my clients have given:

 - I no longer live with my spouse and I don’t want to file taxes together.